Closing up your lakeshore cabin is never as exciting as opening it up, but it’s important to protect your waterfront property during the off-season.

 5. Check corners, roof and eaves for entry points

-Check corners, floorboards, eaves and other nooks and crannies for holes that may be big enough to let in unwanted winter critters.
+Check corners, floorboards, eaves and other nooks and crannies for holes that may be big enough to let in unwanted winter critters (and remember, adult mice only need a hole the size of a dime).
 Seal up the gaps using steel wool, which mice and squirrels cannot chew through.
+(Don’t forget to check behind refrigerators, ovens, beds and other larger objects that don’t get moved often.
+Those are the most common places for small holes to go unnoticed.)

 6. Turn off the water and plumbing